Menu>Press

 28.11.25–22.3.26

 The retrospective exhibition “Giorgio Morandi.
-Resonances” at the Museum für Gegenwartskunst Siegen explores Morandi's special position in the art of the last 80 years.
-It shows more than 60 works by the painter, from his early work in the 1920s to the 1960s.
-The presentation begins with the comprehensive Morandi collection of the Lambrecht-Schadeberg Collection and expands it with loans from German and European collections.
-At the same time, the exhibition embraces Morandi's principle and places the works in dialogue with older and younger works by other artists, including Joseph Albers, Anna & Bernhard Blume, Gustave Caillebotte, Tacita Dean, Walter Dexel, Peter Dreher, Lucian Freud, Candida Höfer, On Kawara, Sol Lewitt, Edouard Manet, Claude Monet, Franziska Reinbothe and Willem de Rooij.
+Resonances” at the Museum für Gegenwartskunst Siegen explores Morandi’s standout position in the art of the last 80 years.
+It shows more than 60 works by the painter, ranging from his early work in the 1920s through to the 1960s.
+The presentation begins with the extensive Morandi holdings in the Lambrecht-Schadeberg Collection, supplementing these with loans from other German and European collections.
+At the same time, the exhibition embraces Morandi’s own principle and sets the images in a dialogue with older and more recent works by other artists, including Josef Albers, Anna and Bernhard Blume, Gustave Caillebotte, Tacita Dean, Willem de Rooij, Walter Dexel, Peter Dreher, Raoul Dufy, Lucian Freud, Cornelis Jacobsz Delff, On Kawara, Sol Lewitt, Edouard Manet, Claude Monet, Simone Nieweg, Franziska Reinbothe, Karl Peter Röhl, Cy Twombly and Jan van der Velde.

-With a total of over 80 works, the exhibition itself will create resonances between individual motifs and images by revealing connections between similar elements and highlighting differences.
+Showing a total of over 80 works, the exhibition itself will create echoes of individual motifs and images by revealing links through similarities and highlighting differences.

 Press conference